BabylonJS/Documentation/content/features/featuresDeepDive/lights/shadows.md

 Here is an example of how PCSS works: <Playground id="#B48X7G#2" title="PCSS Shadow Example" description="Simple Example of adding Contact Hardening shadows to your scene." image="/img/playgroundsAndNMEs/divingDeeperShadows5.jpg"/>

-As PCSS requires more resources than can be available on small platform, you can use the `filteringQuality` property to choose the best tradeoff between quality and performances depending on your experience. (the lower the quality the better the performances).
+As PCSS requires more resources than can be available on small platform, you can use the `filteringQuality` property to choose the best tradeoff between quality and performances depending on your experience (the lower the quality the better the performances).

 ```javascript
 shadowGenerator.filteringQuality = BABYLON.ShadowGenerator.QUALITY_LOW;